UoB-COMSM0166/2025-group-7/README.md

 Environmental destructibility means that the arena of combat becomes more and more sparse as gameplay unfolds, pushing players into more proactive and less defensive strategies.
 It also creates interesting decisions about preserving ammunition and switching to new weapons – with opportunities to reshape the map now balanced against existing concerns about directly damaging the opposing tank.

-In addition to this mechanical novelty, we’ve also styled the game in a more consistent futuristic theme with clear applications to graphical assets, sound, and UI design – creating a more coherent aesthetic experience than that offered by Tank Trouble, which simply situates cartoon tanks in an otherwise un-themed game world.
+In addition to this mechanical novelty, we have also styled the game in a more consistent futuristic theme with clear applications to graphical assets, sound, and UI design – creating a more coherent aesthetic experience than that offered by Tank Trouble, which simply situates cartoon tanks in an otherwise un-themed game world.

 ### Requirements